tanvalencianox/CCPRGG1L_EXAM/exam_2/README.md

 **2. Please follow the instructions in the file**

-**3. Deductions will be applied**
+**3. Deductions will be applied if:**

-- not following instructionns
+- You do not following instructions.
-- Code error/bugs
+- The code has error/bugs.